Trowsing/MoneySaver/README.md

 # MoneySaver

-Android app to track daily expenses and incomes, you can check how much you spent/got and have a graphical representation of it with a pie chart.
+Android app to track daily expenses and incomes, you can check how much you spent/got during a given amount of time and have a graphical representation of it with a pie chart by categories.

 ## Getting Started